Quranium/smart-contracts-example/Lottery/README.md

 #  SimpleLottery Smart Contract

-The `SimpleLottery` contract is a decentralized lottery system built on Ethereum.
-Participants can enter the lottery by paying a fixed ticket price in ETH.
+The `SimpleLottery` contract is a decentralized lottery system.
+Participants can enter the lottery by paying a fixed ticket price.
 Once enough players have entered, the manager can draw a winner and distribute the entire pot.

 ---